-This Easy Cream Cheese Taco Dip is easy to make and loved by everyone!
-Made with refried beans, a spiced cream cheese mixture, and topped with fresh tomatoes and onions, this is truly the BEST Taco Dip Ever!
+This warm and cheesy Taco Dip is made with layers of refried beans, a spiced cream cheese mixture, and fresh tomatoes and onions.

-This Taco Dip has been in my family for years and everyone I have ever served it to devours it and begs for the recipe.
+This recipe for Taco Dip has been in my family for years and it is always the first appetizer to disappear at a party.

 Ingredients for Taco Dip

 - Refried Beans: The base of the taco dip is made with refried beans.
 While I prefer using my homemade Instant Pot refried beans, store-bought canned refried beans work as well.